-The title pretty much tells you all you need to know – the home of music honours the home of movies with excerpts from film scores and songs (all performed live).
-And there’s an award ceremony adds even more glamour to the occasion.
+The title pretty much tells you all you need to know: the home of music honours the home of movies with excerpts from film scores and songs (all performed live).
+And an award ceremony adds even more glamour to the occasion.

 - Hosted in Vienna’s prestigious Konzerthaus concert hall